DataDog/integrations-core/openshift/README.md

 #### Custom Datadog SCC for all features

-The Helm Chart and Datadog Operator will manage the SCC for you.
-To alternatively manage it yourself be sure to include the correct configurations based on your features enabled.
+The Helm Chart and Datadog Operator manage the SCC for you by default.
+To manage it yourself instead, make sure to include the correct configurations based on the features you have enabled.

 If SELinux is in permissive mode or disabled, enable the `hostaccess` SCC to benefit from all features.
 If SELinux is in enforcing mode, it is recommended to grant [the `spc_t` type][11] to the datadog-agent pod.
 In order to deploy the agent you can use the following [datadog-agent SCC][12] that can be applied after [creating the datadog-agent service account][9].
 It grants the following permissions: